Swiss Family Allowance 2026: Rates, Eligibility & Apply

 - Child allowance until the child turns 16

-- Education allowance for children in vocational training or higher education, from age 16 to a maximum of 25
+- Education allowance for children in post-compulsory education, from the start of training up to a maximum of age 25

 - Birth or adoption allowance as a one-time payment, only in certain cantons